thequantumcog/website/content/posts/2023/create-swapfile.md

 `/swapfile none swap sw 0 0`

 Afterward, check if your swap file is operating properly with `htop`.
+**Swap can degrade SSD performance overtime so keep that in mind.**